flowmi-xyz/flowmi-contract/README.md

     }
 ```
 Flowmi Follow: a user calls this function with the address of the profile id to follow.
 If the goal is reached, a raffle is summoned.
+    /** @notice Gets the amount that an address has funded
+     * Funds our contract based on the MATIC/USD price
+     * Any account can call this function to flowmi follow a registered flowmi account
+     *  @param _profileid is the address of the registered account
+     *   Iniciates the request for a random word to the VRF
+     */

 ```
 function flowmiFollow(address _profileid) public payable {